BSidesSF/bsidessf.github.io/_pages/privacy.md

 We will use this information to contact you and/or provide updates regarding the feedback / Q&A you submitted.
 If you do not wish for us to retain this information, please contact info[@]bsidessf.org to request removal.

-## Talk Submission - PaperCall
+## Talk Submissions

-BSidesSF via its provider PaperCall collects the following information from presentation submitters:
+BSidesSF via its providers PaperCall and pretalx collects the following information from presentation submitters:

 * Name